t73fde/sx/sxeval/README.md

 possibly faster execution time or less memory to store.
 Parsing an reworking can be done in advance, while computing can be done much later.

-To make the steps of evaluation easier to handle, `sxeval` defines an "engine" type (`sxeval.Engine`) that provides appropriate functions.
-In addition, it provides function to create an initial environment to evaluate symbols.
+To make the steps of evaluation easier to handle, `sxeval` defines an "environment" type (`sxeval.Environment`) that provides appropriate functions.
+Its central attribute is the current "binding".

-`sxeval.Environment`s are effectively just a mapping of `sx.Symbol`s to an `sx.Object`.
+`sxeval.Binding`s are effectively just a mapping of `sx.Symbol`s to an `sx.Object`.
 A `sx.Symbol` is *bound* to a `sx.Object`.

 The are two types of bindings: a *constant binding* does not allow to update the `sx.Object` that is bound to the `sx.Symbol`.
 A *variable binding* allows this update.

-`sxeval.Environment`s form a hierarchy: all but one have a *parent environment*.
-This allows to overwrite constant bindings somehow: create a child parent and bind the `sx.Symbol` to another `sx.Object`, and evaluate a `sx.Object` in the new child environment.
+`sxeval.Binding`s form a hierarchy: all but one have a *parent binding*.
+This allows to overwrite constant bindings somehow: create a child parent and bind the `sx.Symbol` to another `sx.Object`, and evaluate a `sx.Object` in the new child binding.

-Resolving a `sx.Symbol` works as follows: when a `sx.Symbol` is looked up in a given environment, and it is not bound in that environment, the `sx.Symbol` is resolved in the parent environment.
+Resolving a `sx.Symbol` works as follows: when a `sx.Symbol` is looked up in a given environment, and it is not bound in that environments binding, the `sx.Symbol` is resolved in the parent binding.

-Of course, there is an environment that does not have a parent environment: the *root environment*.
-If a `sx.Symbol` is not bound in the root environment, the lookup operation fails.
+Of course, there is a binding that does not have a parent binding: the *root binding*.
+If a `sx.Symbol` is not bound in the root binding, the lookup operation fails.

-If a symbol cannot be resolved w.r.t an environment, one of two predefined symbols are resolved to a callable that takes the symbol and the appropriate environment as arguments.
-The result of a call to the callable is the resolved value.

-* `*RESOLVE-CALLABLE` is called to resolve a symbol that was used as the first object of a list.
-* `*RESOLVE-SYMBOL` is called to resolve other unbound symbols.

-The default callables for both symbols will produce an error.